Little Traverse Bay Protection & Restoration Fund

 HOW TO APPLY

-An advisory committee will review all applications and invite applicants to participate in a brief, 15-minute interview in mid-February.
+An advisory committee will review all applications and invite applicants to participate in a brief interview in mid-February.
 Funding decisions are usually made and communicated to applicants by late February.

 Contact Kassia Perpich, Community & Donor Engagement Officer, at kperpich(at)phsacf.org or 231-348-5820.